yokingma/search_with_ai/README.md

    limiter: false # default is true
 ```

-You can also change the host settings in the .env file:
+You can also set the host in .env:
 ```shell
 # SEARXNG_HOSTNAME=<host>
 ```

 #### Bing Search
 To use the Bing Web Search API, please visit [this link](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api) to obtain your Bing subscription key.
 > The Bing Search API is billed, but has a free tier of 1000 calls per month.